SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 > 5.2.2 Proportion of women and girls aged 15 years and older subjected to sexual violence by persons other than an intimate partner in the previous 12 months, by age and place of occurrence

 This target is interpreted to cover research about
-* eliminating all forms of violence related to women and girls
+* eliminating all forms of violence related to gender, including specifically women and girls

+See General Notes for an explanation of how women/girls/gender is interpreted.

-A wider interpretation is chosen because 'violence against women and girls' is difficult to distinguish when building search strings.
+A wider interpretation is chosen because 'violence against women and girls' is difficult to distinguish from research about violence *perpetrated by* women and girls when building search strings.
 Violence against women is defined by the UN <a href="#f2hb">(UN OHCHR, 1993)</a> as:
 > "any act of gender-based violence that results in, or is likely to result in, physical, sexual, or mental harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life"

 The term 'violence" is for this target removed from the standard string for "women, girls and gender" mentioned in General Notes, as the violence aspect is covered elsewhere in the phrase.
 The results include some research on animals but these are difficult to exclude.

 #### Phrase 1

-This phrase is about ending violence related to women and girls.
-The general structure is *action + violence + women & girls*
+This phrase is about ending violence related to women/girls/gender.
+The general structure is *action + violence + women/girls/gender*

 ```py
 TS=